enlivengo/admincore/README.md

 ### Actions

-Qor Admin has defined four modes actions:
+QOR Admin has the notion of four action modes:

 * Bulk actions (will be shown in index page as bulk actions)
 * Edit form action (will be shown in edit page)
 * Show page action (will be shown in show page)
 * Menu item action (will be shown in table's menu)

-They could be registered with method `Action`, and using `Modes` to contol where to show them
+You can register an Action of any mode using the `Action` method, along with `Modes` values to contol where to show them:

 ```go
 product.Action(&admin.Action{